letsssgoo/SkuaUltras/README.md

 Edit and fill fields player name, weap, helm, cape

-client crash when stop script on Darkon, i dont know why. it has no issue when stopping in other ultra.
+The client crashes when stopping the script on Darkon, and I don't know why.
+There are no issues when stopping it on other ultras.
+So, either keep it running until it stops by itself or just don't run Darkon.

 Will good if you can refactor so it can go public.